 At this point we could go with the proposed solution of adding CMS functionality and take the request to the Dev team and get a work/cost/time estimate.
-There will be a cost for the initial work of adding tablet support but of course this will not be the total cost of the solution because our solution is now the source of a number of new problems.
+There will be a cost for the initial work of adding tablet support but this will not be the total cost of the solution because our solution is now the source of a new problem.

-One of these problems is that we’ve now made a commitment to feature parity between desktop and tablet devices, which means that all future CMS development will incur the extra cost and problem burden of supporting multiple devices.
+One of these problems is that we’re making a commitment to feature parity between desktop and tablet devices, which means that all future CMS development could incur the extra cost and burden of supporting multiple devices.

 Restating the problem

-** Or we can try restating the problem.
+Or we can try restating the problem.
 The clue in this case has to do with when the editors have the problem: when they are covering conferences and events remotely.
-They aren’t using tablets to publish content from their desks or from home, it’s only when they are traveling.
+They aren’t using tablets to publish content from their desks, it’s only when they are traveling.

-So I asked, “Is there a reason we don’t use laptops at conferences?”
+“Is there a reason editors don’t use laptops at conferences?”